AminAliari/dds-loader/README.md

 # dss-loader
-DSS loader inspired by SOIL and stb_image.
+DSS loader: A modified version of SOIL and stb_image.

  supports both compressed and uncompressed formats.
   - DXT1